 Preventative dentistry is the practice of caring for your teeth to keep them healthy through education, early diagnosis, and proper hygiene.
 The goal of preventative dentistry is to prevent the development of advanced oral health problems such as cavities, gum disease, enamel wear, and more.
 Adequate preventative dentistry requires both the patient and their dental team.
 Dr. Freano and his team invite patients to be active in their preventative dental care for their long term oral health.

 Brushing and flossing twice a day, every day is your first defense against developing complex oral health concerns.
 Applying proper brushing and flossing techniques to your daily routine can deter tooth decay, halitosis, gum disease, and tooth loss.
 If you are unsure how to practice proper techniques, please ask Dr. Freano or one of our dental team members at your next visit to review this with you.
-Brushing and flossing incorrectly can actually irritate the gums, causing issues such as bleeding, swelling, and sensitivity.
+Brushing and flossing incorrectly can actually irritate the gums, causing issues such as bleeding gums, swelling, and sensitivity.

 The next best defense for your oral health is scheduling an appointment for a professional dental cleaning and check-up with Dr. Freano to help you determine how frequently you need to visit.
 If you have already begun to develop gum disease, you may need to visit on a more frequent basis to keep your gums healthy.
 Most patients are encouraged to visit every 6 months.